 Our home is a souped up manufactured home (a Gunnison home), and the design was one of a quick build.
 No intricate details, but a home nonetheless.
 Our closest flow from ceiling to floor with no break and originally had two stinking heavy door that passed in front of each other, moving side to side.
 They constantly came off their track and were sooo annoying!
 We removed them ages ago and have had a gaping opening since.

 Guess what.
 That cast-off piano face was the perfect side to add some architectural detail to the top and bring the height of the closet down (aka. look normal).
 So with a bit of trimming and a casing made, we were able to put it right in with ease.

 BAM!
-I like it and my pulse quickens at the fact my room is coming together!
+I like it and my pulse quickens at the fact my farmhouse bedroom is coming together!
 After a little paint and glazing, this piece has new life.

-After adding a barn beam curtain rod and some thrifted curtain panels to the closet (a blessing because the day I needed them, I found exactly what I was looking for!), I made some curtain tie-backs with an antique door knob.
+After adding a barn beam curtain rod and some thrifted curtain panels to the closet, I made some curtain tie-backs with an antique door knob.

-I found these hand-forged nails in an assortment of goodies I purchased for my shop, and instantly knew I would be implementing them into my bedroom.
+I found these hand-forged nails in an assortment of goodies I purchased for my online shop, and instantly knew I would be implementing them into my farmhouse bedroom.

 With some barn wood from my stash, I created a coat hook to hang by my bed.
 A girl needs a place to hang her pj’s, right?

 I love to sew and wanted to create a comfy spot on our bed to lean back and read with the kids without a headboard, so I grabbed two 2′ x 2′ pillows my mom had given me and stitched up some pillow cases.
 With some twill and cotton fabric, it was pretty simple to create a tie-top cover.
 While thrifting I always grab hand-crocheted pillows for wherever in my house, so I had plenty collected to stash my bed.
 Sooo comfy…